steffitan23/cubstart-website/public/content/course-info.md

 _Prerequisites_

-For the Web track, we do not reforce prereqs, but prior coding experience of any kind is highly recommended (high school course, CS10, CS61A, etc).
+For the Web track, we do not reforce prereqs, but prior coding experience of any kind is recommended (high school course, CS10, CS61A, etc).
 For the iOS track, we recommend that you have some prior coding experience and/or take some introductory programming course before or while you’re enrolled in Cubstart — e.g. CS61A.

 _Textbooks and Required Materials_